The main problem is that most construction managers lack time, and it’s the only resource they can’t make more of.

 Construction managers are spending their time dealing with paperwork — scheduling, keeping track of equipment, approving expenses, and so on.
 Because construction managers are spending so much time on paperwork, they are spending less time on the parts of their job that are really crucial.

-Choose the right project management system for construction workers
+Choose the right project management tools for construction workers

 There is a saying in the construction industry: The job of the contractor is to make the subcontractor look good.
 The reason is that, as subcontractors, the construction companies always want to see their workers getting the work done well.
 But contractors, who hire much of the workforce, have their own agenda.
 They want to save money.
 They like workers to keep showing up, but they don’t want the workers to waste time.
 They want the workers to do their work quickly, accurately, and neatly.
 Contractors therefore want timekeeping software that is easy to use.
 It is easy to use if the workers just punch the time on clocks and computers they wear on their belts.
 But contractors also want timekeeping software that is flexible.
 They want to be able to keep track of workers’ hours easily, but they also want to be able to record, for example, a subcontractor’s progress on a project.
 And they want timekeeping software that gives workers the information they need to do their jobs.
 Construction workers want project management system that is efficient.
 They want it to keep the contractors happy, but they also want it to help them get work done quickly.